 When do you need to request a New Zealand ETA?

-You’re supposed to request your ETA well in advance of your trip, as it can take up to 72 hours for it to be approved.
+You’re supposed to request your ETA well in advance of your trip, as it can take up to 72 hours for it to be approved, though they also note that it can be approved in as little as 10 minutes.
 If you don’t hold a valid ETA when you check in for your flight, you won’t be allowed to board.

 They say that you may be able to request one at check in, but they can’t guarantee that it will be processed or approved in time.